ebx-bundler/ebx/README.md

 - `-m, --minify`: Minify the output JavaScript code.
 - `--ignore-types`: Ignore type errors.
 - `--node-options`: Add node options to runner.
+- `--kill-signal <signal>`: Specify the signal that will be sent to the program before restarting it.
+- `--no-grace`: This option forces the program to be abruptly terminated without any graceful shutdown procedure and then immediately restarted.

 ## Examples